-- I. The Codex Higher Education of 11 October 2013, ratified by the decree of 20 December 2013, sums up the components that an education and examination regulation should contain. - II.
-This education and examination regulation has 2 annexes which are an integral part of the regulation: the enrolment procedure and the Code of Conduct regarding the language of instruction.
-The Statute of the Student-UAntwerpen regulates additional student affairs.
-The ICT code of conduct for students regulates the use of ICT-tools. - III.
-By enrolling, students accept all regulations mentioned in II. - IV.
-The official communication on educational activities between the Universiteit Antwerpen and the students as a rule goes via the electronic mailbox of the student (firstname.name@student.uantwerpen.be), via the Student Information System (SisA) or via Blackboard.
+I. The Codex Higher Education of 11 October 2013, ratified by the decree of 20 December 2013, sums up the components that an education and examination regulation should contain.

+II.
+This education and examination regulation has 3 annexes which are an integral part of the regulation: the enrolment procedure, the Code of Conduct regarding transgressive behaviour and the Code of Conduct regarding the language of instruction.
+The Student Statute-UAntwerp regulates additional student affairs.
+The ICT Code of Conduct for students regulates the use of ICT-tools.

+III.
+By enrolling, students accept all regulations mentioned in II.

+IV.
+The official communication on educational activities between the Universiteit Antwerpen and the students as a rule goes via the electronic mailbox of the student (firstname.name@student.uantwerpen.be), via the Student Information System (SisA), via Blackboard or via the student portal.
 Enrolled students should regularly consult their email messages through that email address, messages in the Student Information System (SisA) and in Blackboard and cannot use not consulting their messages as an excuse to evade their obligations.